nexiontech/letstalk-webapp/README.md

 3. Use kebab-case (hyphen-separated words) for readability
 4. Keep descriptions concise but descriptive

+### CI/CD Pipeline

+Our CI/CD pipeline automates the process of building, testing, and deploying the application:

+1. Code is committed to feature branches
+2. Pull requests are created to merge changes into the `develop` branch
+3. Automated tests are run on all pull requests
+4. Code is reviewed by team members
+5. Approved changes are merged into the `develop` branch
+6. Changes in the `develop` branch are deployed to the staging environment
+7. Changes in the `production` branch are deployed to the production environment

+For more details, see [CI/CD Pipeline Documentation](docs/workflows/cicd-pipeline.md).

 ### Contributing

 Contributions are welcome!
 Please follow these guidelines:

+1. Ensure you're on the latest `develop` branch:
+    ```bash
+    git checkout develop
+    git pull origin develop
+    ```

-1. Create a new branch from `develop` following the branch naming guidelines:
+2. Create a new branch from `develop` following the branch naming guidelines:
     ```bash
     # For a new feature with ticket LT-123
     git checkout -b feature/LT-123-descriptive-feature-name